openturns/ev3/README.rst

 Ev3 <http://www.lix.polytechnique.fr/~liberti/Ev3-1.0.zip>`__ under the
 LGPL license (see ``COPYING`` and ``COPYING.LESSER``).

-This repository stores a debugged version used in the `OpenTURNS <http://www.openturns.org>`__ software also published under the LGPL.
+This repository stores the version used in the `OpenTURNS <http://www.openturns.org>`__ software also published under the LGPL.
+It contains bug fixes made between 2015 and 2019.

 Here is a snippet which defines two variables and differentiates an
 expression: